This post may contain affiliate links. Please read our disclosure policy.

 Preparing Meatloaf in Advance

-You can prepare the meatloaf mixture up to a day before you plan to bake it.
-Simply follow the recipe steps until you reach the point where you shape the meatloaf.
-Store the unshaped mixture in the fridge, and when you’re ready to bake, shape it into an oval and proceed with the baking instructions.
+You can prepare the meatloaf mixture up to a day before baking.
+Follow the recipe steps up to shaping the meatloaf, then store the mixture in the fridge.
+When you’re ready to bake, shape it into an oval and continue with the baking instructions.

 Freezing Unbaked Meatloaf

-To freeze the meatloaf before baking, shape it into an oval as per the recipe.
-Wrap the shaped meatloaf in plastic wrap and then place it in a freezer-safe bag.
-You can store it in the freezer for up to one month.
-Thaw it in the refrigerator overnight before baking.
+To freeze the meatloaf before baking, shape it into an oval as directed.
+Wrap it in plastic wrap, then place it in a freezer-safe bag.
+Store in the freezer for up to one month.
+Thaw overnight in the refrigerator before baking.

 Freezing Baked Meatloaf

-If you’ve already baked the meatloaf and want to freeze it for later, let it cool completely first.
-Wrap the cooled meatloaf in either foil or plastic wrap and place it in a freezer-safe bag.
-It can be stored in the freezer for up to one month.
+If you’ve already baked the meatloaf, let it cool completely before freezing.
+Wrap it in foil or plastic wrap and place it in a freezer-safe bag.
+It will keep in the freezer for up to one month.

 Ways To Use Leftover Ingredients